 4.3.2 Operational Risk Loss Database

 The Bank has a policy to collect loss events' information for preparing Operational Risk Loss Database.
-The functional units of the Bank have to map their risk events and collect/record related operational loss event data as defined in the Basel II Accord.
-This data tracking provides a mechanism for early reporting and response to operational risk events and losses.
+The functional units of the Bank have to map their risk events and collect/record related operational loss event data.